 Robert Orlando, Team Leader and current Board member

 Robert has been leading the Cascade Medical Team since 2006.
 He has been self-employed for much of his career as a logging contractor.
-He recently retired from logging but continues to invest his time in other volunteer pursuits such as a distribution site manager for Food for Lane County.
+He recently retired from logging but continues to invest his time in other volunteer pursuits.
 His passion and dedication to CMT provides solid leadership along with determination to accomplish the annual team goals.

 Tamra Orlando, co-leader and current Board member